Artwork by Robert Hoover

 In either case, it is the little-understood language that causes misery.
 Perhaps that is the reason why, when the American recited bismillah arahman arrahim (in the name of Allah, the Merciful) and a couple of other expressions (which I did not understand) in Arabic, the empty semantics echoed like a suppressed shriek all over the room.

 Throughout the speech my focus was on Lentz's neck.
-I forgot that he was speaking in English, which the Taliban did not understand at all.
-To me it appeared that in his neck instead of vertebra, a steel rod had been fixed, and whenever he turned to look left or right, his neck moved as if operated by a rotator.
+I forgot he was speaking in English, which the Taliban did not understand at all.
+To me it appeared a steel rod had been fixed in his neck instead of vertebra, and whenever he turned to look left or right, his neck moved as if operated by a rotator.
 His voice was deep, almost monotonic, and yet commanding.
 Before finishing his speech, David Lentz praised Dr. Ghani's bravery and "enlightened moderation."
-He said that Islam had a great future if the likes of Dr. Ghani could lead the Islamic world.
+He said Islam had a great future if the likes of Dr. Ghani could lead the Islamic world.

 The Taliban remained in their frozen posture while David Lentz addressed them.
 After he had finished, the other American, who introduced himself as Willy, took over and repeated David Lentz's speech in heavily-accented Urdu.
 We clapped.
 The Taliban clapped, too, without showing any change in their posture.